oyaron/NGSF/readme.md

 ## Install

 Before anything the user should unzip the `original_sf_bank.zip` and then open the `template_bank_setup.py` script.
-In this file the user should specify the desired resolution for the template library, along with the paths of the original data and of the new resolution template bank.
+In this file the user should specify the desired resolution for the template library, along with the path of the original data and the path for the new resolution template bank.